camelfantasy/hibike-euphonium-archive/README.md

 ## Future development

-The next version will include several more features and improvements that will improve user experience.
-These are likely to include:
+Development is currently still in beta.
+The full release at an undetermined point in the future will include more features and improvements that will improve user experience.
+These are likely (but not guaranteed) to include:
 * Popup suggestions when searching.
 * Advanced searching (i.e. with booleans).
 * An API.